Five Connection Tools That Will Transform Your Parenting

 Finally, one day I told him it was time to put his clothes on.
 When he tried to run away I pulled him onto my lap and said again, “It’s time to get dressed now.”
 He started to cry and thrash.
 I kept him with me, holding his arms so he couldn’t hit or scratch, and listened.
 When he started to let up I’d tell him that it was time to put his clothes on, and then listen while he cried some more.
 After what felt like a very long time he stopped struggling, sat up in my lap, looked right at me and asked if I would still recognize him when he grows up.
 I reassured him that I’d always know him and always love him, even if he looked different.
 It was like a switch had been flipped.
 After offloading that fear, getting dressed was no longer an issue.”

 ListeningPartnership-Icon-FullColor-RGBListening Partnerships: A Listening Partnership is built to tackle the inevitable stress that’s a byproduct of parenting.
 It’s a straightforward tool: you exchange listening with a parent of your choice.
 You decide what you want to say.
 You express your feelings about the situations that irk you day after day.
 The other parent listens with warmth and respect.
 They don’t give advice—you know your own life and children best.
-Their aim is to help you offload tension.
+Their aim is to listen as you offload tension.
 Then, you listen in return.
 It’s simple, cost-free and a great way to reduce stress.

 Here’s How It Works: “Once my son turned five, he was ready to go to school.
 As the school year progressed, he began a habit of calling out to me in the mornings, saying he couldn’t dry himself when he got out of the shower.
 This became frustrating, as I needed to get everyone out by a certain time, and I knew that he was good at drying himself and getting dressed.
 One day, in a Listening Partnership, I talked about my frustration and the feelings that were coming up for me each morning.